tapelock/.github/profile/README.md

 Tools for testing and validating LLM applications.

-Tapelock records model interactions so they can be replayed, tested, and compared against live responses.
+Tapelock records LLM interactions so they can be replayed, tested, and compared against live behaviour.

 ## Projects